alchemycodelab/module-one-curriculum-base/README.md

 # Patterns

 The core pattern:
-- Get state,
+- Get state
-- set state,
+- Set state
-- get dom,
+- Get DOM
-- set dom.
+- Set DOM

 Everything we do falls into one of these 4 activities